pythongurfer/apex-data-labs/src/content/post/search-and-relevance-problems.md

 A trained model is useless without a robust, low-latency architecture to serve it.
 We designed a microservices-based system on AWS to handle real-time inference.

+### Deployment Strategy: A Country-by-Country Rollout

+Launching a system this critical across 30+ countries simultaneously would have been incredibly risky.
+We adopted a phased, country-by-country rollout strategy that allowed us to learn and de-risk the process.

+1.  **Canary Market (Portugal)**: We first launched in a medium-sized, representative market: Portugal.
+This allowed us to validate the entire pipeline, from feature generation to model serving and monitoring, in a controlled environment.
+2.  **Fast-Follow Markets (Poland, Romania)**: After a successful two-week run in Portugal where we confirmed the +7% contact rate and +22% revenue uplift, we moved to our larger, more critical EU markets.
+Each country received its own dedicated LambdaMART model, trained specifically on its own data to capture local user behavior and price sensitivity.
+3.  **Wider Rollout (Ukraine, Uzbekistan, Kazakhstan, etc.)**: With the system proven and the deployment process refined, we accelerated the rollout across the remaining countries over the next quarter.

+This phased approach was critical for building stakeholder confidence and ensuring operational stability.

 **The Real-Time Inference Flow (sub-200ms):**